 The Process and Success Rates of Female Sterilisation Reversal

 In comparison the process of female sterilisation is mush less invasive than that of IVF.
-Mr. Pickles’s method takes less than a few hours, uses local anesthetic, and only involves a relatively small incision in the woman’s abdomen.
-Once Mr. Pickles has made the incision, he simply reattaches the Filopian tubes by removing the band placed there during the sterilisation procedure and stitching the tubes together.
+Mr. Dobson’s method takes less than a few hours, uses local anesthetic, and only involves a relatively small incision in the woman’s abdomen.
+Once Mr. Dobson has made the incision, he simply reattaches the Filopian tubes by removing the band placed there during the sterilisation procedure and stitching the tubes together.

 The cost and recovery time of sterilisation reversal is significantly lower than that of IVF.